rsdoiel/antenna/planet.md

 date: 2025-07-02, from: RTÉ News

-The costs incurred for legal redress by The Arts Council in relation to its failed IT system have cost almost double what was previously stated, the Oireachtas Committee on Media has been told.
+The costs incurred for legal redress by The Arts Council in relation to its failed IT system are almost double what was previously stated, the Oireachtas Committee on Media has been told.

 <br>